Sudo-JHare/IggyAPI/README.md

 ### Force Cache Refresh

 - **Endpoint**: `POST /refresh-cache`
 - **Description**: Forces an immediate refresh of the IG metadata cache by re-syncing with FHIR registries.
+This also resets the scheduled refresh timer to 8 hours from the time of the manual refresh.
 - **Response**: A JSON object with the updated refresh status.

 ## Response Samples